 39. All arms, ammunition and fire-works shops were inspected.
+Inspection of arms and ammunition and fireworks shops.
 These inspections were made in accordance with the orders contained in the Commissioner's No. 9315-H., dated 22nd October 1925, Judicial